 - Substantial means ‘more than minor or trivial’

 - Long term means ‘is or will be more than 12 months

 When we receive a referral we need to have information that confirms details about the child or young person’s disability.
 This may be a recent medical report or a letter from medical consultants who are responsible for health care.

 Once we have this information and are satisfied that the child or young person meets the definition of Section 17 of the Children Act 1989, we will complete an assessment to ascertain the child or young person’s needs.
 This will enable us to make recommendations on support and help for the child or young person and the family.

-Assessments are offered in two ways, either through the ‘Common Assessment Framework’ (CAF) which is completed by a Family Support Worker from one of your local Children / Family Centres or via the ‘National Assessment Framework for Children in Need and their Families’ (Children & Families Combined Assessment) completed by a social worker from your local area team or the Children with Disabilities Team.
+Assessments are offered in two ways, either through the Early Help assessment which is completed by a Family Support Worker from one of your local Children / Family Centres, through a Short Breaks assessment by a Family Support Worker from the children with disabilities Short Breaks Team or via the ‘National Assessment Framework for Children in Need and their Families’ (Children & Families Combined Assessment) completed by a social worker from your local area team or the Children with Disabilities Team.

 You have the right to request that the assessment is completed by a social worker, however ChECS will determine which social work team completes it (all referrals that have safeguarding concerns / assessments will always be completed by a social worker).

 We provide a professional source of help, advice and support to families with a disabled child(ren) by:

 - assessing the needs of the children and the carers